 Unfortunately, this means that if we identify an issue today that needs to be adjudicated, it is likely to take 12 -14 weeks to complete the adjudication.
 We know this is not acceptable and here is what we are doing:

 - We have already hired more adjudicators.
-Before the pandemic, we had about 80 adjudicators; we now have over 130 and are aggressively hiring with a target of getting over 300.
+Before the pandemic, we had about 80 adjudicators; we now have over 300.

 - Adjudicators continue to work overtime, knowing how many people are depending on them.